Growth tightness and genericity for word metrics from injective spaces: Introduction

+To understand the types of mapping classes that appear in a ball of radius $n$ in Theorem \ref{thm:p.A are dense}, leading to exponential density, it is crucial to examine the origin of the injective metric space $X$.
+It is worth noting, however, that there exist various distinct injective metric spaces on which $\MCG(\Sigma)$ acts properly coboundedly (see Theorem \ref{thm:infinitely_many_injective}).
+Nevertheless, there is a particularly canonical one that can be easily described.
+See Appendix~\ref{subsec:proof_infinitely} as well as~\cite{PetytZalloum24} for more details.

+For $x, y \in \MCG(\Sigma)$, the \emph{distance formula} (\cite{masurminsky:geometry:1}, \cite{masurminsky:geometry:2}) states that $d(x,y)$ is coarsely the sum of their large projections onto certain hyperbolic spaces, specifically the curve graphs of subsurfaces.
+There are finitely many such subsurfaces, denoted $Y_1, \dots, Y_n$.
+If $\{Y_{n_1}, \dots, Y_{n_k}\} \subset \{Y_1, \dots, Y_n\}$ is a maximal collection of curve graphs associated with pairwise disjoint subsurfaces, we modify the sum of distances by replacing $\sum_{1 \leq i \leq k} d_{Y_{n_i}}(x,y)$ with $\max_{1 \leq i \leq k} d_{Y_{n_i}}(x,y)$.
+The new total sum is strictly smaller than the original, but since there is a uniform bound on the number of pairwise disjoint subsurfaces, the original sum remains quasi-isometric to the modified one.

+The primary \emph{coarsely injective} metric space on which the mapping class group acts properly coboundedly is then obtained (roughly speaking) by defining $d(x,y)$ to be the aforementioned modified sum.
+While this only provides a coarsely injective space, such spaces are sufficient to establish the full conclusion of Theorem \ref{thm:p.A are dense}.
+Indeed, the only property of injective spaces used in the proof of Theorem \ref{thm:p.A are dense} is the existence of strongly contracting directions, a property that remains valid in the coarsely injective space we just described.

+Furthermore, every coarsely injective space admits an isometric embedding into a certain injective space—its \emph{injective hull}—with a coarsely surjective image.
+Consequently, the notions of injective and coarsely injective spaces are largely interchangeable.
+See Appendix~\ref{subsec:proof_infinitely} for more details.

-\subsection{Growth tightness}
+\subsection{Growth Tightness}

 Growth tightness is a condition comparing the critical exponent of a given group with the critical exponent of its quotients.
-It was originally introduced by de la Harpe and Grigorchuk in the context of word metrics as a strategy to show that a given group is Hopfian \cite{growth_tight}.
-Work of Arzhantseva, Cashen, and Tao \cite{Arzhantseva2015} then generalized this notion to group actions, and they showed that cobounded actions that admit a strongly contracting element are growth tight.
+It was originally introduced by de la Harpe and Grigorchuk in the context of word metrics as a strategy to show that a given group is Hopfian~\cite{growth_tight}.

+The first general result appeared in Arzhantseva and Lysenok~\cite{AL02:GrowthTight}, who established that all word metrics in non-elementary hyperbolic groups are growth tight.
+Sambusetti~\cite{Sam02:GrowthTight_Surface} proposed extending growth tightness beyond word metrics to more general left-invariant pseudo-metrics, an idea later echoed by Yang~\cite{Yan14:GrowthTight}; Arzhantseva, Cashen, and Tao~\cite{Arzhantseva2015}, following~\cite{DPPS11:GrowthTight}.